-The RDID instruction is for reading the manufacturer ID of 1-byte and followed by Device ID of 2-byte.
+The RDID instruction is for reading the 1-byte manufacturer ID and the 2-byte Device ID that follows.
 The Macronix Manufacturer ID and Device ID are listed as table of "Table 9.
 ID Definitions".

-The sequence of issuing RDID instruction is: CS# goes low \rightarrow sending RDID instruction code \rightarrow 24-bits ID data out on SO \rightarrow to end RDID operation can use CS# to high at any time during data out.
+The sequence of issuing RDID instruction is: CS# goes low \rightarrow send RDID instruction code \rightarrow 24-bits ID data out on SO \rightarrow to end RDID operation, raise CS# high at any time during data out.